AltPhilipp/Basel1_SportsCarRental/README.md

 ![](images/Domain_Model.jpg)

 ### Business Logic
+#### Business Rule 1:
 The following business rule was derived on the basis of the first user story described in the "Cars" section: "As an administrator, I want to make cars unavailable for booking to ensure that customers cannot select cars that are being serviced during the booking process.
 Therefore, if the availability of a car is set to "false", the car cannot be selected by the user during the booking process.".
-This business logic was realized within budibase with the help of a filter on the data provider used for the booking table.
+This business logic was realized within Budibase with the help of a filter on the data provider used for the booking table.

-# #Check:
+#### Business Rule 2:
 Based on the user stories, only authenticated administrators can perform add, update, or delete requests.

 **Path**: [`/api/admin/cars`] (example for adding a car)